Large deviations principle for sub-Riemannian random walks: Introduction

+At this point let us comment a bit about the proof of Theorem \ref{t.main}, and hence also Corollary \ref{c.3.13}.
+As mentioned above, the case of hypoelliptic diffusions poses a challenge in general, since the setting lacks the appropriate conditions required for most classical LDPs.
+Thus, our approach will need a new construct, and in particular, be tailored to the sub-Riemannian geometry of group.
+Indeed, our approach is different from previous proofs for LDPs: we treat the random walk as an intrinsic stochastic process on the Carnot group viewed as a geodesic metric space.
+As a result, and in contrast to previous works, we show that by taking horizontal (geodesic) paths connecting $S_n$ and $S_{n+1}$ instead of a piecewise linearization of the continuous-time processes, we recover \emph{geometrically natural} rate functions.
+This procedure elucidates why the LDPs in this paper relate the random walks to the geometry of the underlying space, as in Theorem \ref{t.main}.

-Let us compare our results to two papers on LDPs in Lie groups.
-In \cite{Versendaal2019b} Versendaal studied Cram\'{e}r-type LDPs on Lie groups equipped with a Riemannian structure.
+We now compare our results to two particular papers on LDPs for random walks in Lie groups.
+First consider \cite{Versendaal2019b}, in which the author studies Cram\'{e}r-type LDPs on Lie groups equipped with a Riemannian structure.
 While the main results in our paper and in \cite{Versendaal2019b} might appear similar, the LDPs are fundamentally different both in the way the random walks are constructed and the geometric structures of the underlying spaces.
-In addition, in the step 2 case we are able to prove an LDP for a more general class of samples $\left\{ X_n \right\}_{n=1}^{\infty}$ than the bounded samples considered in \cite{Versendaal2019b}.
+In addition, we are able to prove LDPs for a more general class of samples $\left\{ X_n \right\}_{n=1}^{\infty}$ than the bounded distributions considered in \cite{Versendaal2019b}.
 This allows us to include the very natural case of standard normal sampling, the one and only case that leads to the LDP with the rate function in the energy form given by \eqref{eq-rate-normal}.
-One of the tools we rely on are concentration inequalities for quadratic forms of random vectors.
+One of the tools we rely on are concentration inequalities for polynomials of Gaussian random vectors.

+Now consider \cite{BaldiCaramellino1999}, in which the authors study LDPs on nilpotent Lie groups.
+While in the present paper we focus on random walks taking steps only in horizontal directions, we see that the LDPs proved here should be comparable to those for random walks taking steps in arbitrary directions, as considered in \cite{BaldiCaramellino1999}; see Remark \ref{r.comp}.
+Significantly, the approach of the present paper allows us to show that the infimum is achieved specifically on horizontal paths, clearly tying the rate function to the underlying natural geometry of the space, as we see for example by identifying the rate function for Gaussian samples as described earlier in the introduction.